June in the Garden

 Flowers to sow or transplant in June: alyssum, coreopsis, cosmos, foxgloves, gazania, marigolds, portulaca, salvias, statice, sunflowers, tithonia, zinnias.

 Transplant only in June: ageratum, asters, calendula, campanula, dahlias, daisies (gloriosa, marguerite and Shasta), dianthus, dusty miller, gaillardia, geraniums, hibiscus, hollyhocks, hostas, ice plant, impatiens, lantana, lavenders, linaria, lobelia, penstemon, periwinkle, petunias, phlox, rudbeckia, stock, verbena, viola.

 Water early in the morning to reduce evaporation.
 Water more deeply to promote deep root growth.
-Remember, we typically over water so let your plants get stressed a bit, keeping in mind that hot days can really be the final blow to plants that are already over stressed.
+Remember, we typically overwater so let your plants get stressed a little bit, keeping in mind that hot days can really be the final blow to plants that are already over stressed.

 Water citrus and avocado trees deeply, every two or three weeks, and mulch to maintain uniformly cool temperatures.
-Citrus roots grow beyond the tree’s dripline, so give it a larger basin area.
+Citrus roots grow beyond the tree’s dripline, so make the basin area larger.